mgreiler/se-unlocked/Transcripts/EP_48_Holly_Cummins.md

 different times zones and they're working different schedules and some of them are doing it in their own time, you know, something like pairing it, it, you know, it's almost off the table to, to begin with.
-But what we found is if we tried to be.
-Ad talk with our pairing, which of course works quite well for a lot of teams.
+But what we found is if we tried to be ad hoc with our pairing, which of course works quite well for a lot of teams.
 We sort of, we never end up doing it because it would be well let yes, let's pair today.
 Yeah.
 We definitely want a pair today.
 Okay.
 So, so maybe after lunch.
 Oh, I can't after lunch, I've got,